-11.12 --branchnop, --no_branchnop
+11.12 --branchnop, --no\branchnop

 Enables or disables the replacement of any branch with a relocation that resolves to the next instruction with a NOP.

-Note

-Not supported for AArch64 state.

 The default behavior is to replace any branch with a relocation that resolves to the next instruction with a NOP.
-However, there are cases where you might want to use --no_branchnop to disable this behavior.
+However, there are cases where you might want to use --no\branchnop to disable this behavior.
 For example, when performing verification or pipeline flushes.